r-spatial/r-spatial.org/_posts/2018-03-01-spatial-modeling-mlr.markdown

 arrangements.
 It essentially mimics the situation of applying the fitted model on hundreds of different unknown test datasets.
 A different performance will be returned for each try.
 However, in reality usually no in-situ data exists for so many test datasets.
-That’s the reason thy the existing dataset is split into subsets for which validation information is available.
+That is the reason why the existing dataset is split into subsets for which validation information is available.

 Creating a task
 ===============

 The “Task” in `mlr` essentially stores all information around your
-dataset: The type of the response variable, whether its a supervised/unsupervised classification problem (if it is a classification one), whether the “Task” is spatial or non-spatial (i.e. whether it contains a spatial reference, i.e. coordinates) and many more information.
+dataset: The type of the response variable, whether it is a supervised/unsupervised classification problem (if it is a classification one), whether the “Task” is spatial or non-spatial (i.e. whether it contains a spatial reference, i.e. coordinates) and much more information.

 The example “Task” for spatial applications in `mlr` used the `ecuador` dataset.
 This dataset from [Jannes